AminaYameen/Telemedicine_BOT/README.md

 - uv: Lightweight Python package/environment manager

 ## Contributing
-Want to contribute?
+if anyone Want to contribute?
 Feel free to fork the repo, suggest improvements, or open issues on the GitHub repository.

 ## License
 This project is licensed under the MIT License.